Intelligent Reflecting Surface-aided URLLC in a Factory Automation Scenario: System Model and Problem Formulation

 \subsection{System Model}

-As shown in Fig.~\ref{systemodel}, we consider an IRS-aided transmission system for an automated factory scenario, where the central controller transmits command signals with short packet size to one remote device (e.g., a robot or an actuator).
+As shown in Fig.~\ref{systemodel}, we consider an IRS-aided transmission system for an automated factory scenario, where the central controller transmits command signals with short packet size to one remote device (e.g., a robot or an actuator) \footnote{When there are multiple devices, the orthogonal frequency division multiplexing (OFDM) technique can be adopted, where each device can be allocated with one sub-carrier to ensure the reliability.
+The following derivations are still applicable.}.
 Due to the severe blockage caused by huge metallic machines in car manufacturing plants, the channel strength of direct links between the controller and the device is very weak and even lost.
 The communication link can be established via an IRS installed on the wall or the ceiling of the factory.
 For the sake of analysis, we assume that the controller and the device are equipped with one single antenna.
 The IRS is composed of $N$ reflecting phase shifters.
 The complex channel vectors from the controller to the IRS and from the IRS to the device are denoted by ${\bf{h}}\in \mathbb{C}^{N\times 1}$ and ${\bf{g}}\in \mathbb{C}^{N\times 1}$, respectively.
 Specifically, the channel vector ${\bf{h}}$ can be represented as ${{\bf{h}}} = {\left[ {h_1, \cdots ,h_N} \right]^{\rm{H}}}$, where $h_n$ denotes the complex channel coefficient from the controller to the $n$-th element of the IRS that follows the distribution of ${\cal{CN}}(0, \alpha)$, where ${\cal{CN}}(0, \alpha)$ means the complex Gaussian distribution with zero mean and the variance of $\alpha$.
 Similarly, we can express ${\bf{g}}$ as ${{\bf{g}}} = {\left[ {g_1, \cdots ,g_N} \right]^{\rm{H}}}$, where $g_n$ follows the distribution of ${\cal{CN}}(0, \beta)$.
-In our analysis, both ${\bf{h}}$ and ${\bf{g}}$ are assumed to be available at the transmitter, which provides a performance upper bound for practical applications.
+In our analysis, both ${\bf{h}}$ and ${\bf{g}}$ are assumed to be available at the transmitter, which includes the instantaneous realization of ${\bf{h}}$ and ${\bf{g}}$ for the phase shift design at the IRS and the distribution of ${\bf{h}}$ and ${\bf{g}}$ for the performance analysis.

 Let us first denote the diagonal reflection-coefficient matrix\footnote{$j$ is the imaginary unit.} at the IRS by